spacetelescope/jwst/docs/jwst/extract_1d/arguments.rst

 ``--soss_wave_grid_in``
-  This is a NIRISS-SOSS algorithm-specific parameter; filename or SossWaveGridModel containing the wavelength grid used by ATOCA to model each pixel valid pixel of the detector.
+  This is a NIRISS-SOSS algorithm-specific parameter; filename or SossWaveGridModel containing the wavelength grid used by ATOCA to model each valid pixel of the detector.
 If not given, the grid is determined based on an estimate of the flux (soss_estimate), the relative tolerance (soss_rtol) required on each pixel model and the maximum grid size (soss_max_grid_size).